 Is Durability Important?

 Depending on your travel style and intended use, a duffel bag with proven durability can be a high priority.
-This is especially true for folks who plan to travel into weather-prone areas, camp or hike with their duffel, or just want extra security when checking in their bag at the airport.
+This is especially true for folks who plan to travel into weather-prone areas, camp or hike with their duffel, or just want a bag that's going to last them forever (because some duffels can).
 Look for waterproof materials and coatings, reinforced areas around the bag, and the material itself.
+If you want a quick, tote-like option for commuting, durability might be less of a priority, since this lighter use won't wear a bag down as much as rugged outdoor travel.

 Conclusion